Synch (character): Rise of the Powers of X

 A future version of Synch appears in Rise of the Powers of X (January 2024), by writer Kieron Gillen and artist R.B.
 Silva.
-Set ten years into an alternate future where Orchis is victorious against mutantkind, Synch leads a small group of survivors and is now known as the Professor.
+Set ten years in an alternate future where Orchis is victorious against mutantkind, Synch leads a small group of survivors and is now known as the Professor.
 Synch has prematurely aged due to the strain of replicating powers by memory instead of limiting himself to replicating powers in his proximity.
 Tristan Benns of Screen Rant commented that "weakened by the containment of his tremendous powers, this timeline's variant Everett Thomas is confined to a hoverchair resembling Xavier's iconic chair from the Mutant Genesis era.
 Although this timeline is ultimately averted as part of Xavier's experiments with the Moira Engine, Synch's potential as Charles' replacement remains undeniable".
 Benns called him "a rising star" of the Krakoan Age "with his inclusion in the lineup for the flagship X-Team raising his profile to incredible new heights.
 As such, seeing Synch finally replace Professor X as leader of the X-Men would ultimately be the culmination of this tumultuous character arc".